codelingo/lingo/README.md

       name: "writeMsg"
 ```

 This will find funcs named "writeMsg".
-Save and close the file, then run `$ lingo review`.
+Save and close the file, then run `lingo review`.
 Try adding another func called "readMsg" and run a review.
 Only the "writeMsg" func should be highlighted.
 Now, update the Tenet to find all funcs that end in "Msg":

 ```yaml
   match: